swift-server/guides/docs/concurrency-adoption-guidelines.md

 We are working on adjusting Swift Log to become powerful enough to automatically pick up and log specific task local values.
 This change will be introduced in a source compatible way.

-For now libraries should continue using logger metadata, but we expect a log of the manually passing metadata to each log statement can be replaced in the future with setting task local values.
+For now libraries should continue using logger metadata, but we expect that a lot of the manually passing metadata to each log statement can be replaced in the future with setting task local values.

 ### Preparing for the concept of Deadlines